Vulnerable Sector Check

 What is a Vulnerable Sector Check (VSC)?

-A Vulnerable Sector Check is a type of police background check conducted in Canada to determine if an individual has a criminal record, with a focus on offences that may put vulnerable populations such as children or the elderly at risk.
+A Vulnerable Sector Check (VSC) is a type of police background check conducted in Canada to determine if an individual has a criminal record, with a focus on offences that may put vulnerable populations such as children or the elderly at risk.

-Who is required to undergo a Vulnerable Sector Check?
+Who is required to provide a VSC?

 I am already a registered Member of the CRTO, do I need to submit a VSC to renew my registration?

-How do I get a Vulnerable Sector Check?
+How do I get a VSC?

-For applicants living in the City of Toronto:
+For applicants living in the City of Toronto

 Registration Services